ibm-cloud-docs/assistant/skill-dialog-add.md

     - **Description**: An optional description no more than 200 characters in length.
     - **Language**: The language of the user input the skill will be trained to understand.
 The default value is English.

-After you create the skill, it appears as a tile on the Skills page.
+After you create the dialog skill, it appears as a tile on the Skills page.
 Now, you can start identifying the user goals that you want the dialog skill to address.

 - To add prebuilt intents to your skill, see [Using content catalogs](/docs/services/assistant?topic=assistant-catalog).
 - To define your own intents, see [Defining intents](/docs/services/assistant?topic=assistant-intents).